raymondtay/LearningHaskell/src/24_ConcurrentMulticore/README.md

 four cores, we might see better performance if we design our server so that we can run four copies of it simultaneously and use the nonthreaded runtime.

+# Knowing What to Evaluate in Parallel

+The key to getting decent performance out of parallel Haskell code is to find meaningful chunks of work to perform in parallel.
+Nonstrict evaluation can get in the way of this, which is why we use the "force" function in our parallel sort.